DIY Projects

 Creative Packaging for Gift-Giving

 Loofah bath bombs make wonderful handmade gifts for birthdays, holidays, teacher appreciation, or self-care gift baskets.
+Consider including them in bath bomb gift sets alongside other natural bath products.
 Thoughtful packaging elevates your homemade creations from simple bath products to professional-looking presents.

 Individual Wrapping Options